 Who We Can Help

 We can help low-income individuals and families who have annual before tax incomes less than 200% of the federal poverty guidelines.
+Click here to see the complete income chart.
 Every family’s situation is different.
 Your eligibility will be determined during your intake interview.

 The Legal Aid Society of Greater Cincinnati and the Legal Aid Society of Southwest Ohio, LLC do not discriminate in the provision of services because of age, race, sex, religion, national origin, marital status, sexual orientation, disability, or any other basis prohibited by law.